 The online Our Wisconsin program Part 1 will take approximately 40-60 minutes to complete while Part 2 will take approximately 15 minutes to complete.
 The module contains several activities and concepts that may be new or require reflection.
 We suggest that students take breaks between sections and complete the program over a period of time that allows for reflection and processing.
 The program will automatically save your place in the module.

 When do I need to have the program completed?

-- Part 2 will automatically show up in your Canvas 45 days after you complete Part 1.
-You will receive an email to complete Part 2, which takes approximately 15 minutes to complete, and is due November 14, 2022.
+- You will receive an email to complete Part 2 beginning on February 15th, which takes approximately 15 minutes to complete, and is due April 14, 2023.

 It says the program is mandatory now.
 What does that mean?

 The Our Wisconsin program is required for all incoming degree-seeking undergraduate students-including first-year and transfer students.
 Failure to complete the Our Wisconsin program will result in a hold on your academic record for registration the following semester.
 You will not be permitted to register for Fall 2023 until you complete Our Wisconsin.